elko-dev/spawn/README.md

 1. React
 2. NodeJs

 The supported languages are based off of a set of curated template applications.
 They have been designed and built for the purpose of the [Elko](elko.dev).
-However, Spawn allows you to bring your own template as well!
-Simply override the Elko template and provide your own git repository and let Spawn do the rest!

 ### Usage